 That was pretty touch and go for a while, but ActiveCampaign finally brought it back and won the race!
 The last time I saw such a close head to head was between Pipedrive and HubSpot, where HubSpot won by the skin of its teeth.

-So what are the key takeaways from this HubSpot vs ActiveCampagin comparison?
+So what are the key takeaways from this HubSpot vs ActiveCampaign comparison?

 If you’re a small business looking for a free customer relationship management software with basic marketing features then HubSpot’s Free CRM plan is a great tool to get started with.
-However, as you’ve just seen, the paid plans get very pricey very quickly and ActiveCampaign’s plans are much more reasonably priced.
+However, as you’ve just seen, the paid plans get very pricey very quickly and ActiveCampaign’s plans are much more reasonably priced, making it a better solution for those wanting to scale.

 With ActiveCampaign, you’ll only pay for what you need and you’ll find even its lower-tier plan to include fairly advanced features.
 If you’re serious about automation, ActiveCampaign is the way to go as it will help you save tons of time and surely give you a great return on investment.